 How does the technique developed by the Hong Kong team work?

 More specifically, the researchers used the bacterium pseudomonas aeruginosa to capture microplastic in a bioreactor.

 The biofilms of pseudomonas aeruginosa cause the microplastic particles to clump together, eventually causing them to sink.
 In bioreactors, this makes the microplastic more convenient to collect.

 Once captured and sunk into the bioreactor, the researchers "unhook" the microplastic from the biofilm using a scatter gene.

-Liu explains that this method “allows for a detachment of the microplastics from the biofilm matrix.
-An otherwise difficult and expensive operation, which is now possible and also allows us to recover material for recycling.
+Liu explains that this method "allows for a detachment of the microplastics from the biofilm matrix.
+An otherwise difficult and costly operation, which is now possible and also allows material to be recovered for recycling.